How To Reduce Your Summer Electric Bill

 Turn Off The Lights

 If you’re not in the room, turn off the lights.
 You can also turn off the lights in the morning or afternoon.
+This has to be the most popular tip on how to save money on electric bill during summer.

-I leave my office to get a cup of coffee and come back and the light in the office is off… I know she’s walked by and turned it off.. lol Old habits die hard, it’s a habit I should pay more attention to, for sure!
+I leave my office to get a cup of coffee and come back, and the light in the office is off… I know she’s walked by and turned it off.. lol Old habits die hard.
+It’s a habit I should pay more attention to, for sure!

 Lights add to the heat of a room, too.
 Plus, providing light in a room that no one is using is a waste of energy.